taurusilver7/instagram-2.0/README.md

 - To pull the info from the global state, useRecoilState(), similar to useState() is used.
 The state is parsed as the argument.
 - The read-only version is obtained from useReciolateValue().
 The setOpen is set in the associate tailwind UI icon.
 - A similar state is created in the component responsible for modal information and tap into the state from the global store using useRecoilState().
-- The modal is where the file-picker
+- The modal is where the file-picker and the file upload logic is created.

 # Next.js + Tailwind CSS Example.